Where can I buy a signed copy?

 What’s your advice for aspiring writers?

-Man Booker winner Anne Enright once said that the first 12 years are the hardest.
+Booker Prize winner Anne Enright once said that the first 12 years are the worst.
 That certainly rings true!
 In all seriousness, writing isn’t an easy career choice.
 I have a fairly long answer about this on Goodreads, so do check it out there.

 What’s the best advice you’ve ever received?

-When I was about 12 years old, one of my older sisters told me a quote she had heard at work.
-It sounds trite now, but it was eye opening then.
+When I was about 12 years old, one of my older sisters told me a quote she’d heard at work.
+It sounds trite now, but it was eye-opening then.
 I can’t remember it verbatim, but it was something like ‘confidence is like a swan: on the surface, it is smooth and elegant but, underneath, it thrashes furiously’.
-I was a fairly confident child (being the sixth of eight siblings) but this taught me that I could walk through worlds that weren’t my own.
+I was a fairly confident child (being one of eight siblings) but this taught me that I could walk through worlds that weren’t my own.

 What’s your favourite book?

 You had to go there, huh?
 As a child, my favourite books were Anne of Green Gables, The Outsiders and To Kill a Mockingbird, and they have endured wonderfully.

 As an adult, I’ve added a fair number to that list.
 Among them are The Secret History, Middlesex, A Little Life, The Time Traveler’s Wife and One Hundred Years of Solitude.
 I’m a bookworm through and through.
 As a child, I used to visit the library with my sisters every Saturday and max out my limit week in, week out.
 Reading really is one of life’s great pleasures.

 What’s the worst book you have ever read?